dotnet/msbuild/Documentation/project-docs/developer-guide.md

 ### MSBuild tasks & targets

 NuGet allows adding tasks and targets to a project through a NuGet package.
-This mechanism, in fact, is how all .NET Core projects pull in the .NET SDK.
 Extending the CLI through this model has several advantages:

 1. Targets have access to the MSBuild Project Context, allowing them to reason about the files and properties being used to build a particular project.
 2. Targets are not CLI-specific, making them easy to share across command-line and IDE environments